heywood8/ducksandhorses-website/README.md

 ## 9. Privacy, Ethics, Legal & Compliance

-Key disclaimers (display on Contact + footer link):
+Key disclaimers (display on Schedule + footer link):
 * Not for emergencies: "If you are experiencing a crisis or emergency, call your local emergency number or a crisis hotline (e.g., 988 in the U.S.)."
 * No therapist-client relationship established by viewing site.
 * Do not submit detailed personal/medical information via the form.